 Changes in EPO Practice

 The steps taken by the EPO to cope with the current situation will have long-lasting effects for its users.
-All oral proceedings in examination and opposition hearing scheduled until 2nd June 2020 (previously 30th April 2020) have been postponed.
-The EPO’s Boards of Appeal already announced that no oral proceedings will be held until 15th May 2020.
 Going forward, the EPO President decided on 1st April 2020 that it is the default option to conduct oral proceedings before examining divisions by videoconference.
 Under a pilot project announced by the EPO President on 14th April 2020, opposition division hearings can also be held by videoconference with the parties’ consent.
+In light of these changes, the Boards of Appeal has now followed suit and announced on 25th May 2020 that video conferencing technology is also available for the conduct of oral proceedings before the Boards of Appeal.

 Effects on UK IP litigation